shashi-vmw/ai-on-gke/slurm-on-gke/README.md

 # TODO:

 1. Update terraform to create additional VPCs for TCPX
-2. Share OS iamge `dlvm-tcpd-cu120-677850957-ubuntu-2004-py310` from service account `72430299539-compute@developer.gserviceaccount.com` (make it globally public)
+2. ~~Share OS iamge `dlvm-tcpd-cu120-677850957-ubuntu-2004-py310` from service account `72430299539-compute@developer.gserviceaccount.com` (make it globally public)~~
 3. update terraform to use a3-highgpu-8g (2 x nodes in nodepool)
-4. Update dockerfile to configure TCPX
+4. Update dockerfile to configure TCPX (tcpx binaries, ld_libray_path, base image using 2.)
 5. Update slurm to use TCPX
 6. Test with NCCL